min2ha/ukwa-site/content/target/69146/index.en.md

   "subject": "Gender Equality"
 }

-# Bob Neill (@neill_bob) on Twitter: Status: Response from Prime Minister on upskirting bill

 A tweet from Bob Neill with a screenshot of the response from the Prime Minister on the problem of upskirting